1. D-Day was supposed to happen a day earlier

 Informants in France provided the Allies with intelligence on German defences and carried out acts of sabotage to disrupt the German war effort.

 Many of the resistance activities revolved around the rail network in France ahead of D-Day.
-Saboteurs took care of deliberately damaging railways around Normandy and slowing down transport services as well as industrial military factory production.
+Saboteurs deliberately damaged railways around Normandy and slowed down transport services as well as industrial military factory production.

 7. Brits could not travel to Ireland in the lead up to D-Day